andrewalbers/CardCreator/README.md

 ![Alt text](example_media/template_example.png "template.csv")

 _Content.csv_ lists each card in its own row.
 These rows contain the text & images unique to each card, which will be placed on the card based on their corresponding elements, whose layout was defined in _Template.csv_.

+![Alt text](example_media/content_example.png "content.csv")

 - For images, _content.csv_ lists the image filename.
 For text elements, it lists the card text to display.

-![Alt text](example_media/content_example.png "content.csv")

 When _CardCreator.pde_ runs, it builds each card by looking up its row in _contents.csv_.
 There, it finds the text or image to use for each element defined in the template, and refers to _template.csv_ to place it.
 The first elements listed in template.csv are placed first, so they will be covered by any elements listed further down.

 How to Use It
 =============

+_Apart from just changing all the art and card text in _contents.csv, you'll probably also want to modify the template itself.
+Here's how._

-Say I want to add a Pilot icon to certain cards to show that those characters can fly spaceships.
+Say I want to add a a new Pilot icon to certain cards to show that those characters can fly spaceships.

 1. First, I create the pilot icon and save this in the data folder.
 For this example, I'm calling it "_pilot.png_"